godoin/Tripeey/README.md

 ## License

-This project has no license.
+This project is under the MIT License.